-12. Earth Physics.-Lect.: 3 hours per week; Lab.: 3 hours per Week.
-Hours to be arranged.
-Practical exercises may be assigned.
+12. Earth Physics.-Lect.: 2 hours per weeek; Lab.: 3 hours per week, Hours to be arranged.

 J. E. Blanchard

 The origin, age and constitution of the Earth.
 The physical properties of rocks and minerals and the application of geophysics to geological problems.